How long does PRP hair treatment last?

 PRP (platelet rich plasma) is a non-surgical hair restoration treatment which involves injecting small amounts of a concentrated solution derived from a sample of your own blood into areas of the scalp affected by hair loss.
 There is growing evidence that it can produce very good results for some patients, without the need for transplant surgery or pharmaceutical products.

 However, one thing to bear in mind is that unlike a transplant, PRP treatment is not a permanent hair loss solution.
 So, a common question we are asked at The Maitland Clinic is: how long does PRP hair treatment last?

 How long does PRP last?
 In our experience, an initial PRP treatment should usually consist of 3 sessions at 4-6 week intervals.
-That PRP hair treatment will typically last for 6 to 12 months.
-You will then need a single maintenance session, and thereafter further single maintenance PRP sessions every 6 to 12 months.
+You will then need a single maintenance session, and thereafter further single maintenance PRP sessions every 4 to 6 months.

 What is PRP treatment for hair loss?

 Plasma – the fluid component of your blood – contains three types of blood cells: red blood cells (which carry oxygen); white blood cells (which fight infection); and platelets.
 Platelets are responsible for repairing and healing wounds: they form scabs and blood clots.